screepers/screeps-multimeter/README.md

 ### Plugin: HTML

 The HTML plugin allows you to style the log output using the 'style' attribute of HTML tags.
 It converts the values for the style attributes to the relevant blessed tags.
 It should work with any html tags, though has only been tested with `<div>`, `<span>`, and `<a>`.

-It currently supports: `color`, `background`, `bold`, and `underline`
+It currently supports: `color`, `background`, `bold`, and `underline`:

 - Text color: `style="color: #00FFFF;` or `style="color: blue;"`
 - Background: `style="background: #FFFF00;"` or `style="background: green;"`
 - Bold: `style="font-weight: bold;"`